-HHS regulations at 45 CFR 46.115(b) require that IRB records be retained for at least 3 years, At the end of three years, records are boxed, labeled and sent to central storage for another 3 years.

-- 2. Research records should be retained for a sufficient minimum period to allow evaluation and repetition by others of the results and to investigate an allegation of research misconduct.
+- HHS regulations at 45 CFR 46.115(b) require that IRB records be retained for at least 3 years, At the end of three years, records are boxed, labeled and sent to central storage for another 3 years. - 2.
+Research records should be retained for a sufficient minimum period to allow evaluation and repetition by others of the results and to investigate an allegation of research misconduct.
 Usually [unless granted an exception by the Department of Health and Human Services (HHS) or the Office of Research Integrity (ORI)], this minimum period is six years. - 3.
-For VAMC studies, all records, including the investigator's research records, must be retained for a minimum of 5 years after the completion of the study and in accordance with VHA's Records Control Schedule (RCS 10-1), applicable FDA and DHHS regulations, or as required by outside sponsors. - 4.
+For VAMC studies, all records, including the investigator's research records, must be retained in accordance with VHA's Records Control Schedule (RCS 10-1), applicable FDA and DHHS regulations, or as required by outside sponsors.
+If a VA protocol is cancelled without participant enrollment, IRB records will be maintained in accordance with VHA's Records Control Schedule (RCS 10-1.
+The local VA Research and Development Committee will have access to all IRB records related to VA Research. - 4.
 All records must be accessible for inspection and copying by authorized representatives of HHS and FDA at reasonable times and in a reasonable manner.
 A log of stored records is maintained in the IRB office for retrieval if files are needed for audit purposes.